Why “Delete” Is Not Enough: The Most Common Data Disposal Myths Businesses Still Believe

 IT teams play a critical role in managing systems, but secure disposal often falls outside their daily focus.
 Equipment may be retired without a clear destruction plan or documentation.

 Assuming disposal is handled automatically can lead to gaps in accountability.
 Clear procedures and trusted service partners help close those gaps.
+Certified providers offer both security and proof of compliance, which internal teams may not be equipped to supply.

 Myth 9: Disposal Does Not Need Documentation